-During the Night of Too Many Stars autism fundraiser in March 2015, a 24-year-old man dressed in gray slacks and a V-neck sweater hurried onstage, clearly excited to meet his idol—and not at all self-conscious about it.
+During the Night of Too Many Stars autism fundraiser in March 2015, 24-year-old Owen Suskind dressed in gray slacks and a V-neck sweater hurried onstage, clearly excited to meet his idol—and not at all self-conscious about it.

-Unlike the celebrities making their way to the microphone for this annual Comedy Central benefit, Owen Suskind did not play it cool.
-“Hi, Gilbert!” he said, laughing in disbelief as he shook hands with comedian Gilbert Gottfried, who voices one of Owen’s favorite characters from the animated Disney movie Aladdin.
+Unlike the celebrities making their way to the microphone for the benefit, Owen did not play it cool.
+“Hello, Gilbert!” he said, laughing in disbelief as he shook hands with comedian Gilbert Gottfried, who voiced one of Owen’s favorite characters from the animated Disney movie Aladdin.
 Owen had seen the movie probably 100-plus times since age 3.

-Owen’s father, Ron Suskind, watching from the wings of the theater, did not dare to imagine a moment like this more than 21 years earlier.
-That was when the precocious toddler suddenly changed.
-A home video shows Owen standing in his crib and asking his mom to play music from “Mr. Beethoven.”
-But that once-talkative boy was replaced by one who did not return chatter, eye contact or hugs from his older brother, Walt; his mother, Cornelia; and Ron.
+Owen’s father, Ron Suskind, was watching from the wings of the theater.
+More than 21 years earlier, when his precocious toddler suddenly changed, he could not have dared to imagine a moment like this.
+While an early home video shows Owen standing in his crib and asking his mom to play music from “Mr. Beethoven,” that once-talkative boy was replaced by one who did not return chatter, eye contact or hugs from his older brother, Walt; his mother, Cornelia; or Ron.

-At that time, there were no televised fundraisers for autism hosted by Jon Stewart, and parenting magazines weren’t loaded with articles about autism spectrum disorders.
-The Suskind family had only one reference for autism: Rain Man, the 1988 movie starring Dustin Hoffman as a phonebook-memorizing, obsessive autistic savant who had spent his life in a mental institution until his long-lost brother, portrayed by Tom Cruise, rescued him.
+At that time, there were no televised fundraisers for autism hosted by Jon Stewart, and parenting magazines weren’t loaded with articles about autism spectrum disorder.
+The Suskind family had only one reference for autism: Rain Man, the 1988 movie starring Dustin Hoffman as an autistic savant who had spent much of his adult life in a mental institution until his long-lost brother, portrayed by Tom Cruise, rescued him.
 Would this be the Suskinds’ life?
 Would their son come back?
 Would he ever talk?

-Being a parent is always tiring and scary, but parenting an autistic child can be exhausting and terrifying.
-Difficulty sleeping is a hallmark symptom of autism, and the Suskinds spent most nights trying to coax Owen back to bed, unsure whether their consoling was more comforting to him or themselves.
+Being a parent is almost always tiring and scary, but parenting an autistic child can be exhausting and terrifying.
+Difficulty sleeping is a common symptom of autism, and the Suskinds spent most nights trying to coax Owen back to bed, unsure whether their consoling was more comforting to him or themselves.
 Unable to express his needs verbally—he spoke only gibberish—Owen was often agitated and angry.
-His mom spent day after day with him trying out what were then the main two autism therapies, Floortime and the Lovaas Model of Applied Behavior Analysis.
-These rigorous, labor-intensive methods didn’t seem to make much of a difference.
-The couple wondered whether he would ever be able to read, write, have friends, be left alone (he sometimes terrified the family by wandering off and disappearing), or have a simple conversation with them.
+His mom spent day after day with him trying out what were, at the time, two of the primary autism therapies—Floortime and the Lovaas Model of Applied Behavior Analysis.
+These rigorous, labor-intensive methods didn’t seem to make a difference.
+The couple wondered whether he would ever be able to read, write, have friends, be left alone (he sometimes terrified the family by wandering off) or have a simple conversation.

-As Walt hit all the taken-for-granted social milestones of childhood—participating in team sports, having sleepovers, going to birthday parties—Owen retreated further and further into himself, spending almost all of his free time in front of the TV in the basement, which became a literal and symbolic cocoon for him.
+As Walt hit all the taken-for-granted social milestones of childhood—participating in sports, having sleepovers, going to birthday parties—Owen retreated further into himself, spending almost all of his free time in front of the TV in the basement, which became a literal and symbolic cocoon for him.

 When Ron wrote about the moment in his book, Life, Animated: A Story of Sidekicks, Heroes, and Autism, he noted, “A mermaid lost her voice in a moment of transformation.
 So did this silent boy.”

-Despite their skepticism, the family saw these moments as breakthroughs and was euphoric.
+Despite their skepticism, the family saw these moments as breakthroughs and were euphoric.
 He was in there.
 They had proof.
-Although the afterglow was always short-lived, this proof spurred the family to keep working with Owen.
-And most of all, to continue allowing him to indulge in the Disney movies.
+Although the afterglow was always short-lived, this proof spurred the family to keep working with Owen—and, most of all, to continue allowing him to indulge in the Disney movies.

-Many autistic or otherwise neuro-atypical people develop such singular interests, whether it’s with a football team, a rock band, a TV show, or an activity such as drawing or stamp-collecting.
-Historically, in traditional therapies, these obsessions were discouraged.
+Many autistic people develop such singular interests, whether it’s with a football team, a rock band, a TV show or an activity such as drawing or stamp-collecting.
+Historically, in traditional therapies, these obsessions were discouraged—according to Spectrum, “clinicians have historically called them circumscribed interests, and they belong to the category of diagnostic criteria for autism called ‘restricted, repetitive patterns of behavior, interests or activities,’ which also includes movements such as hand-flapping and an insistence on rigid routines.”
 If he spent all his time watching movies, the thinking was, he’d never learn to interact with the real world.
-Alternately, the favorite music/movie/hobby was used as a motivation and reward tool: In return for saying hello with eye contact five times in a row, for example, you can watch your video.
+Alternately, the favorite music, movie or hobby was used as a motivation and reward tool: In return for saying hello with eye contact five times in a row, for example, you can watch your video.

 But it was Owen’s Disney obsession that led to the one moment of connection the Suskinds had experienced since autism stole his voice.
-Take them from him?
+Take those movies from him?
 No way.

-Of course, there’s no Disney-style happy ending, complete with an ensemble song-and-dance number, in real life.
+Of course, there’s no Disney-style happy ending in real life, complete with an ensemble song-and-dance number.
 There are still plenty of challenges for Owen.
 As Ron reminds himself, “Autism is not a spell that gets lifted—it’s a way of being.”

 Bringing up Owen, even with the powerful aides of Iago, Simba, Peter Pan and all his Disney pals, was a cycle of hope, success and disappointment.